Learning to Love Your Small Galley Kitchen

 In this blog post, we’ll outline a few advantages to having a small galley kitchen in NYC you may not have thought about before.
 Plus, you’ll get design tips to revamp the flow of your kitchen in this new season.

 A great feature of a smaller galley kitchen is the renovation cost.
 You won’t spend as much as you would renovating a large kitchen, which means you will have extra cash for customizing your kitchen so that it is perfect for you.

 More Efficient Workspace

-The galley kitchen is a modern and contemporary design that offers up the opportunity for ample cabinets and lots of counter space.
-It’s also really easy to design the basic work triangle which allows you to reach all areas of the kitchen with minimal walking distance.
+The galley kitchen is a modern and contemporary design offers the opportunity for ample cabinets and lots of counter space.
+It’s also really easy to design the basic work triangle, which allows you to reach all areas of the kitchen with minimal walking distance.